Margaret Minnicks has been an online writer for many years. She researches and shares remedies for using certain products for illnesses.

 Graham was turned down for membership in a local youth group when he was 16 years old because officials thought he was too worldly.
 He said he became "born again" after hearing an evangelist at a tent meeting in 1934.
 After high school, he enrolled in the conservative Christian school Bob Jones College.

 Graham then transferred to the Florida Bible Institute.
-He was ordained a Southern Baptist minister in 1939.
+He was ordained as a Southern Baptist minister in 1939.

 Preached More Than 100 Consecutive Nights